camunda/camunda-bpm-examples/process-engine-plugin/handling-jpa-variables/README.md

 }
 ```

-The `persistenceUnitName` passed to the `EntityManagerFactory` is defined in a [`persistance.xml`][1] file following the JPA standarts.
+The `persistenceUnitName` passed to the `EntityManagerFactory` is defined in a [`persistance.xml`][1] file following the JPA standards.
-Add a `sessionFactory` with key `EntityManagerSession.class` and retrieve already initilized `variableSerializers`.
+Add a `sessionFactory` with the key `EntityManagerSession.class` and retrieve the initialized `variableSerializers`.
-In case the `ValueType.BYTES` replace it with the custom `JPAVariableSerializer`, otherwise just add it.
+If there is a serializer for `ValueType.BYTES` values, replace it with the custom `JPAVariableSerializer`.
+Otherwise, add the JPA serializer to the list.

-### Create a Implementation
+### Create a serializer implementation

 Extend the `org.camunda.bpm.engine.impl.variable.serializer.AbstractTypedValueSerializer` class: